University Catalog 2024-2025

 NSCI 6170 Psychedelics (3)

-This course will examen the pharmacology, neuroscience, and sociological impacts of psychedelic drugs.
+This course will examine the pharmacology, neuroscience, and sociological impacts of psychedelic drugs.
 Emphasis will be on the actions of these agents at the cellular and neuronal network level.
 Potential therapeutic applications and existing published data will be examined.
 Cross-listed with CELL 6170.
 Open to Graduate Students only.

 NSCI 6200 General Endocrinology (3)